Bridging Computational Social Science and Deep Learning: Cultural Dissemination-Inspired Graph Neural Networks: Introduction

 \section{Introduction}

 Graph Neural Networks (GNNs) have been a cornerstone to many graph downstream tasks, such as node classification \cite{xiao2022graph,liang2022survey}, influence maximisation \cite{li2023survey,jaouadi2024survey}, link prediction \cite{zhang2018link,arrar2024comprehensive}, and community detection \cite{souravlas2021survey,su2022comprehensive}.
+These capabilities of GNNs translate to many practical applications, including document categorization in citation networks, epidemic intervention planning, recommendation systems, protein function prediction, and social network analysis.
 This success can be attributed to their ability to effectively leverage the structural relationships within graph data, which enables the learning of rich node representations that seamlessly integrate both node-level features and topological information through iterative message passing mechanisms \cite{gilmer2017neural}.
+Despite their widespread adoption, practitioners face three critical limitations when deploying GNNs in real-world applications: